hunterdyar/IMMGuidebook/content/docs/unity/setup/installing-unity.md

 Unity gave you the option to install Microsoft Visual Studio Community, which is a perfectly fine IDE.
 It's a fully-featured and professional level IDE that has been used in the industry for years.
 It's a fine option - it's free to use, but you have to log in with a Microsoft account.
 You can install it via the Unity modules, or you can download it [here](https://visualstudio.microsoft.com/)

 ### VSCode
 The VS in VS Code stands for Visual Studio, and it's made by Microsoft.
 It's Microsoft's visual studio code.
 But it's not Microsoft Visual Studio.
 Confused?
-We always say "visual studio" for the big software, and "VSCode" for the lightweight, open source, plugin-friendly software.
-VSCode comes from a line of lightweight-but-plugin-rich text editors like [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/), both of which are also perfectly fine for Unity development.
+We always say "visual studio" for the big software, and "Vee Ess Code" for the lightweight, open source, plugin-friendly software.
+VSCode is part of a modern emergence of lightweight-but-plugin-rich text editors like [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/). *Note: I just learned when updating this guide for Fall 2022 that [GitHub is sunsetting Atom](https://github.blog/2022-06-08-sunsetting-atom/), so don't choose that one.*

+{{< hint warning >}}
+Avoid arguments about the best text editor, in general.
+VSCode vs. Atom vs. Notepad++ vs. Sublime text?
+Who cares, use whatever you like.
+But since you are on my website, here is my take: all of the above.
+I find it convenient to compartmentalize different tasks to different software, so I don't have to deal with configuration as much.
+I have VSCode set up for C development, Atom nicely configured for Markdown (I'm writing this in it right now), and notepad++ for poking around at things.
+I tend to prefer the larger "heavyweight" software like visual studio or JetBrains products.
+I *could* configure VSCode to have almost all the quality-of-life features I like about JetBrains Rider, but who has the time?

+{{</hint>}}

 Read about setting up [VSCode](https://code.visualstudio.com/) with Unity here: [https://code.visualstudio.com/docs/other/unity](https://code.visualstudio.com/docs/other/unity).

-Please re-read that above page.
-Countless times students skipped over that they had to install the .NET framework when using VSCode.The frameworks get installed automatically when using Rider or Microsoft Visual Studio.
+If you do install VSCode, please follow that page carefully.
+Countless times students skipped over the step where they had to install the .NET framework before using VSCode.
+Frameworks get installed automatically when using Rider or Microsoft Visual Studio, but not for VSCode.

 ### JetBrains Rider
-Jetbrains makes a number of powerful IDEs for different languages, and Rider is their IDE for .NET (C#) development.
+JetBrains makes a number of powerful IDEs for different languages, and Rider is their IDE for .NET (C#) development.
 It has an incredible amount of Unity-specific features built into it, and has the best out-of-the-box support for code generation and auto-complete for Unity, in my opinion.
 One of the biggest features is that it knows about Unity's documentation, and you can select some unity function and open the documentation for it directly from Rider.
-I could keep gushing over how much I love it, but you can just read about it's Unity features [here](https://www.jetbrains.com/lp/dotnet-unity/) and compare it [here](https://www.jetbrains.com/rider/compare/unity-rider-vs-visual-studio/).
+I could keep gushing over how much I love it, but you can just read about it's Unity features [here](https://www.jetbrains.com/lp/dotnet-unity/) and read a biased comparison [here](https://www.jetbrains.com/rider/compare/unity-rider-vs-visual-studio/).

-The biggest downside is that Rider is paid.
+There is a catch.
+The biggest downside is that Rider is paid software.
 Luckily, it has a free educational license.
 Sign up for an account, and apply for the educational license [here](https://www.jetbrains.com/community/education/#students).
-When you launch Rider, you will be asked to use a trail or activate a license.
-Once you have the educational license, choose to activate by account, and you simply log in.
+When you launch Rider, you will be asked to use a trial or activate a license.
+Once you have the educational license, choose to activate by account, and log in.

-If you are a student in one of my classes, I politely request that you choose the "IntelliJ" keymap when installing.
+If you are a student in one of my classes, I politely request that you **choose the "IntelliJ" keymap** when installing.
 This is so that your keyboard shortcuts match my keyboard shortcuts, and life is just that much easier when I am explaining how to use the software.

 ## Telling Unity what your IDE is
 Once you are in Unity - after you create your first project, and so on, you will want to go to the Preferences (Edit>Preferences...) and go to the "External Tools" menu.
 In the drop-down next to "External Script Editor" you should see an option to select your editor of choice (i.e.: Rider).